 Once you have achieved your licence you will need to fly just two hours per aircraft type, which includes a brief test, per year in order stay current.

 Which aircraft should I do my PPL(H) in?
 The Cabri G2 and Robinson R44 are the two main aircraft we use for flight training.
 Both have different advantages, such as the Cabri having digital cockpit display screens, or the R44 having hydraulically boosted controls.
-It is up to you which aircraft you fly in, and we would recommend having a look and taking a trial lesson in both to see which you prefer.
+It is up to you which aircraft you fly in, and we would recommend having a look at both or taking a trial lesson to see which you prefer.

 How often should I fly?
 How frequently you choose to have your lessons is up to you, but experience tells us that continuity tends to help with progression.